top of page

 What is the best thing you have learned from one of your people?

-The best thing I ever learned from a client I actually re-learn with every client.
-Every time I sit with a person I am reminded that no human behavior, thought, or feeling is arbitrary.
-What we call problems or symptoms emerge from our previous experiences, and the intensity of the current symptom always rises to meet the intensity of what was endured.
-For me, this truth strips away constructs of “good enough” and reveals the inherent worth of every single person I work with, and really, every person I know, including myself.
-That’s the best thing about being a therapist—the chance to sit in awe of our inherent value while making sense of the struggles that obscured what was true about each of us all along.
+The best thing I learned from a client is something that I learn again and again with every client.
+Each person I sit with teaches me that no thought, feeling, or behavior is arbitrary.
+What we call problems or symptoms emerge from our past, and the intensity of our current symptoms only rises to meet the intensity of what we endured.
+This truth strips away constructs of “good enough” and connects me to the inherent worth of every person, including myself.
+I think that’s the best part of being a therapist—the opportunity to sit in awe of what is good and valuable in each of us.

 bottom of page